 It is advised that bullets be bought outside of the country as it can be very difficult to find the bullets in Zimbabwe or very expensive.
 It is also advisable to consult your chosen professional hunter on what kind of bullets to buy depending on what animal will be hunted.
 Most professional hunters will advise bringing the same weight of bullet and a combination of expanding bullets and solids.
 The kinds of bullets will also depend on what kind of rifle they will be used in.
 450 or 500 bullets are the most preferred for the bigger animals with smaller bullets for the smaller animals.

 Most professional hunters will advise against importing a handgun into the country unless the client has specifically requested to use it in a hunt and he/she has experience with it.
-Handguns are also an unnecessary weight on the client when hunting and even a slight deviation in the angle of the gun whilst been aimed will result in a very different direction of the bullet and potentially shooting an animal that cannot be shot by law.
+Handguns are also an unnecessary weight on the client when hunting .
+Even a slight deviation in the angle of the gun when aimed will result in a very different direction of the bullet and potentially shooting an animal that cannot be shot by law.
 Some professional hunters will carry a handgun as additional security if there is a close encounter with a dangerous animal.

 Cawston Ranch near Bulaway is a very good place to hunt a wide range of birds.
 Cawston Ranch and other hunting areas have a quota for birds but this kind of hunting is not very well known and so the chances of a quota not being available are very low.